MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Interactive Dendrogram
 ======================
 Clustergrams typically have `dendrogram trees`_ (for both rows and columns) to depict the hierarchy of row and column clusters produced by `hierarchical clustering`_.
-The height of the branches in the dendrogram depict the distance between clusters. :ref:`clustergrammer_py` calculates hierarchical clustering using `SciPy`_'s hierarchy_ clustering functions (with the default linkage type set to average, see `calc_clust.py`_) and saves ten slices of the dendrogram taken evenly across the height of the tree.
+The height of the branches in the dendrogram depict the distance between clusters. :ref:`clustergrammer_py` calculates hierarchical clustering using `SciPy`_'s hierarchy_ clustering functions (with the default linkage type set to average, see `calc_clust.py`_) and saves ten slices of the dendrogram sampled evenly across the height of the tree.

 **Visualizing Dendrogram Clusters**

-Rather than visualize the dendrogram as a large branching tree, which uses a lot of visualization-space and is difficult to interact with, Clustergrammer uses a more compact and easy to interact with visual representation.
+Rather than visualize the dendrogram as a large branching tree, which uses a lot of visualization-space and is difficult to interact with, Clustergrammer uses a visualization that is more compact and easier to interact with.
 Only a single slice of the dendrogram tree is visualized at a time as a set of non-overlapping adjacent clusters (gray trapezoids, see below).
 Different slices of the dendrogram can be toggled using the dendrogram-sliders (blue circles that move along a gray triangle).
 Moving the slider up or down shows slices taken higher or lower in the dendrogram tree, and thereby larger or smaller clusters respectively.
 This allows users to identify clusters at different scales.

 .. figure:: _static/dendrogram_and_slider.png
   :width: 275px
   :align: center
   :alt: Visualizing Dendrogram

   A subset of the column dendrogram along with the dendrogram slider is shown above.
 The slider (blue circle and gray triangle) can be used to adjust dendrogram cluster sizes -- move up for larger clusters and down for smaller clusters.
-Each dendrogram cluster has a crop button (gray triangle) above it that can be used to filter the heatmap to only show this cluster.
+Each dendrogram cluster has a Crop button (gray triangle) above it that can be used to filter the heatmap to show only this cluster.

 **Interacting with Dendrogram Clusters**